 This course is designed to focus on the profession of teaching and related careers - history, purposes, issues, ethics, laws and regulations, roles, and qualifications.
 Emphasis is placed on identifying the current, historical, philosophical and social perspectives of American education, including trends and issues.
-During the course students will participate in a minimum of 20 hours of guided observations and field experiences in multiple settings to help them assess their personal interest in pursuing careers in this field and to identify effective learning environments.
+During the course students will participate in guided observations and field experiences in multiple settings to help them assess their personal interest in pursuing careers in this field and to identify effective learning environments.
 Students will begin the development of a working portfolio to be assembled upon completion of the program.
 The course is also designed for students to learn about leadership and skill opportunities afforded through participation in CTSO activities.